Are ThenX.com calisthenics and weight programs legit? Will Chris Heria’s online workouts transform you into bodyweight bodybuilders?

-Yes, ThenX says you should repeat the week, if you was not able to finish all requirements in the program.
-From my point of view this is nonsense.
-If your goal is to have same endurance as Chris Heria, probably you should repeat workouts until your body get used to such high reps volume.
+Yes, ThenX says you should repeat the week if you were not able to finish all requirements in the program.
+From my point of view, this is nonsense.
+If your goal is to have the same endurance as Chris Heria, probably you should repeat workouts until your body get used to such high reps volume.
 Otherwise, just move on and do other things, such as doing technique guides.

-At the end of every second week, there is a challenge day with a reference chart.
-If you can meet the good level requirements, then you are in line with beginner program.
-If you meet excellent level, then just skip to the intermediate program.
+At the end of every second week, there is a challenging day with a reference chart.
+If you can meet the good level requirements, then you are in line with the beginner program.
+If you meet an excellent level, then just skip to the intermediate program.
 The jump in the difficulty is not that great.

 - These are super sets right?

-Kinda, super sets in weight lifting means rotating multiple lifts without any rest.
-In calisthenics this can be considered as super sets.
-30 secs is maximum recommended rest time, if you want to increase your endurance thresholds.
+Kinda, supersets in weight lifting mean rotating multiple lifts without any rest.
+In calisthenics, this can be considered as supersets.
+30 secs is maximum recommended rest time if you want to increase your endurance thresholds.

-I hoped the review helped you with decision whether to buy membership or not.
+I hoped the review helped you with the decision whether to buy a membership or not.
 I don’t regret buying membership and spending almost a year with ThenX programs.

-If you would like me to write more fitness reviews, then you can support me by sending donation.
-Online workout programs are not free and gym memberships and training equipments are not free either.
+If you would like me to write more fitness reviews, then you can support me by sending a donation.
+Online workout programs are not free and gym memberships and training equipment are not free either.